tahabinzafar/tahabinzafar/README.md

 ## 🚀 About Me
 I'm UK based aspiring Data Scientist with domain knowledge/experience in Power Industry and Financial Markets.
 Holding a Masters in Data Science and a Bachelors in Electrical Engineering.
 I enjoy analyzing financial markets and investing accordingly.
 I'm looking for opportunities in the Data Science domain where I can leverage my knowledge in Engineering, Finance, and Data Science to add value.

 ## 🛠 Skills
-Python, Machine Learning, Deep Learning, SQL, Power BI, Electrical Engineering, Trend Analysis
+Python, Machine Learning, Deep Learning, SQL, Power BI, Tableau, Trend Analysis, Engineering Domain Knowledge, Financial Markets

 ## 🔗 Contact